HR-Computer-Networks/Packet-crafting-bit-twiddling-and-UDP-subterfuge/readme.txt

 Since the script is using UDP protocol, running it once and having all the ports give a response in one try usually will not work.
-This can be solved by implementing a loop that keeps contacting a port when it gets a timeout, and than switches to the next port after the answers are received.
+This can be solved by implementing a loop that keeps contacting a port when it gets a timeout, and then switches to the next port after the answers are received.
-We did not implement such system, is it therefore necessary to run it multiple time if a timeout appears.
+We did not implement such a system, is it therefore necessary to run it multiple time if a timeout appears.

 Also, we did not implement anything to recognize the type of